You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 Pros of connecting MongoDB to Snowflake with Python and Airflow include:

-• Airflow has a large offering of custom sensors, hooks, and operators that can address a wide variety of potential use cases your organization can easily scale with.
+• Airflow has a large offering of custom sensors, hooks, and operators that can address a wide variety of potential use cases for your organization.

 • Airflow offers a visual monitoring and management interface, which is helpful when you're troubleshooting a pipeline error and need to see what's going on at each step.